nihpo/SynthHealthData/synthtrial/README.md

 # Acknowledgement

-We want to acknowledge the guidance and support from the PHUSE TDF Working Group.
+NIHPO acknowledges the guidance and support from the PHUSE TDF Working Group.
 In particular: Dante Di Tommaso and Peter Schaefer.
-As well as: Cynthia Stroupe, Jessica Dai, Nancy Brucken, and Alexey Kuznetsov.
+As well as: Nancy Brucken, Jessica Dai, Alexey Kuznetsov, and Cynthia Stroupe.

 # License Notice